department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-new-vamc-system.md

 name: Runbook - New VAMC system website
 about: Creating a new site for a VA healthcare system
 title: 'New VAMC System: <insert_name_of_system>'
-labels: Change request, Drupal engineering, Facilities, Flagged Facilities, User support, VAMC, sitewide
+labels: Change request, Drupal engineering, Facilities, Flagged Facilities, sitewide, User support, VAMC
 assignees: ''

 ---